Web Loom logo

 Commands

-import { from } from 'solid-js';
+import { useSignalValue } from '../hooks/useObservable';

 export function RefreshButton() {

-const isExecuting = from(greenHouseViewModel.fetchCommand.isExecuting$);
+const isExecuting = useSignalValue(greenHouseViewModel.fetchCommand.isExecuting$);

 return (